 Now fill the mixture into a big freezer bag and place the freezer bag into a pie pan, filling it nicely, and freeze.
 After it is frozen, you can take out the pan, the frozen apples will hold the shape of a pie.
-To use just take the filling out of the bag and into the pie.
+To use just take the filling out of the bag and into the pie crust.
 Since it has the shape it can be baked frozen and will not lose any juice.

 Apple chips are a real treat.
 We love them and here we share how we make them.
 Apple chips are an expensive treat, once you know how easy it is to make your own, you will want to have them all the time.

 Apple leather is really just dried apple sauce or butter.
-The sauce will give you a thinner leather and more even texture.
+The sauce will give you a thinner leather and a more even texture.
 Apple butter will be darker and richer in taste.
 You choose.

 There you have it, a dozen ways to preserve apples.